breuner/elbencho/docs/usage/help-large.md

 Frequently Used Options:
   --direct              Use direct IO to avoid buffering/caching.
-  --iodepth arg         Depth of I/O queue per thread for asynchronous
+  --offset arg          Minimum offset within block device(s) or file(s) for
-                        read/write.
+                        all read/write operations.
+The given "--size" is relative to this offset.
+(Default: 0) --iodepth arg         Depth of I/O queue per thread for asynchronous read/write.
 Setting this to 2 or higher turns on async I/O. (Default: 1)